appacademy-starters/data-structures-binary-tree-starter/README.md

 # Binary Tree Project

-This project contains a skeleton for you to implement a linked list.
+This project contains a skeleton for you to implement a binary tree.
 This is a test-driven project.
 Run the tests and read the top-most error.
 If it's not clear what is failing, open the **test/test.js** file to figure out what the test is expecting.
 Make the top-most test pass.